sunfounder/elite-explorer-kit/docs/source/fun_projects/02_fun_fruit_piano.rst

     * Or copy this code into Arduino IDE.

 .. note::
-   To install the library, use the Arduino Library Manager and search for **“Adafruit MPR121”** and install it.
+   To install the library, use the Arduino Library Manager and search for **"Adafruit MPR121"** and install it.

 .. raw:: html